Cape Schanck: History

 The traditional Boonwurrung name for the cape is Tunnahan.

 The location was given its European name in 1800 after Captain John Schank, R.N. (note spelling with only one 'c') by Lieutenant James Grant sailing on the Lady Nelson.

 Schank had designed the raised keel (or centreboard) on the Lady Nelson.
 The spelling of the locality as 'Schanck' (two c's) is a misspelling of Schank.

 Nicolas Baudin called it Cap Richelieu when he sailed past on the Géographe on 30 March 1802.

 Cape Schanck Post Office opened around March 1879 and closed in 1962.

 In 1893, a steamship, the SS Alert, sank off the coast at Cape Schanck during a storm.
 It was rediscovered after 113 years on the ocean floor in June 2007.

+Heritage listings

+The following places in Cape Schanck are listed on the Victorian Heritage Register: